Robert-Johnen/Scripte-allgemein/README.md

     `# adds /directory to $PATH of user if not in use already`

   --> Function *_rmPath /directory*:
-    `# removes /driectory from $PATH of User`
+    `# removes /directory from $PATH of user`

   --> Funktion *_f2clb /dir/file [01]*:
     `# moves file to X-clipboard (2.
-Parameter: 0 or empty , with intro and ending (Standard), 1 without) needed by Function _dc and also usable with Wayland.`
+Parameter: 0 or empty , with intro and ending (Standard), 1 without) needed by function _dc and also usable with Wayland.`

   --> Function *_dc "command"*:
     `# evaluates 'command', with shared output on stdout and into file /tmp/_dc.${USER}. file will be copiedto X-clipboard.`

   --> Function *_sucheSub String*:
-    `# searching "String" in every alias, every loaded Function and all executable files in $PATH.
+    `# searching "String" in every alias, every loaded function and all executable files in $PATH.
 Results on stdout.`